Captalys/captalys-api-template/README.md

 # captalys-api

+## To maintainer of this project

 In order to distribute the template, you need to run `lein install` and watchout to not provide a SNAPSHOT version because it seems like leiningen has a bug to deal with it.

 After that, run `lein deploy clojars`.